bkkothari2255/EndpointCompare/README.md

 ## Features
-EndpointCompare simplifies debugging and validation by making it easy to compare API responses directly in Chrome.
+EndpointCompare simplifies debugging and validation by making it easy to compare API responses directly in Chrome & Firefox.

 ### Core Features (MVP)